 It was a memorable end to the first penalty shoot-out at a major tournament and while there have been many since, including FIFA World Cup finals, perhaps none have bettered it.
 For the Czechs, it proved a sign of things to come.
 Four years later, they beat Italy 9-8 in the shoot-out that followed the third-place play-off, Fulvio Collovati missing the decisive penalty.
 At EURO '96, now playing under the flag of the Czech Republic, they made it a hat-trick with a 6-5 semi-final triumph against France.

 The Czechs' record of three wins from three shoot-outs, with 20 penalties converted and none missed, is unmatched.
 Germany have prevailed on spot kicks five times since 1976 but only once – in the other last-four fixture at EURO '96 against England – at a UEFA European Championship.
 They, like England, Spain, France, Denmark, the Netherlands and Italy need no introduction to both the pleasure and pain of penalties.

-Portugal and Turkey prevailed in their only EURO shoot-outs, the latter beating Croatia in the quarter-finals four years ago.
+Turkey prevailed in their only EURO shoot-out, beating Croatia in the quarter-finals four years ago.
 Indeed, Croatia are one of only two teams to have taken part in spot kicks at the finals without a win.
 The other is Sweden, who became the Netherlands' first and as yet only shoot-out victims at UEFA EURO 2004.

 1976 final: Czechoslovakia 2-2 West Germany, Czechs won 5-3 on pens